 - Caregiver Respite Care Services.
 Texas Children's Health Plan will offer eight hours of in-home respite services in addition to the home and community-based services. - Sports Team Reimbursement.
-Texas Children's Health Plan offers reimbursement to any sports programs available in the member's area for 4 games per year for members ages 5 to 20. - Smoking Cessation Benefits.
-Texas Children's Health Plan offers smoking cessation benefits as a value-added service for STAR Kids members.
-Up to \$50 above the basic benefit - for nicotine replacement products including over the counter and prescription items.
-Health coaching, education and referral to approved programs offered free of charge to tobacco dependent parents of all members that agree to coaching. - Pest Control Services.
-Texas Children's Health Plan offers pest control services to select STAR Kids members with asthma. - Parent Training.
-Texas Children's Health Plan offers accredited parent training seminars on a variety of topics from which parents of STAR Kids members may choose.
+Texas Children's Health Plan offers reimbursement to any sports programs available in the member's area up to \$100 per year for members ages 5 to 20. - Smoking Cessation Benefits.
+Texas Children's Health Plan offers smoking cessation benefits as a value-added service for STAR Kids members parents.
+Up to \$75 above the basic benefit - for nicotine replacement products including over the counter and prescription items.
+Health coaching, education and referral to approved programs offered free of charge to tobacco dependent parents of all members that agree to coaching.

+- Parent Training.
+Texas Children's Health Plan offers accredited parent training seminars on a variety of topics from which parents of STAR Kids members may choose to participate in.
 Topics include caring for children with certain diagnoses, such as ADHD or Autism; navigating special education opportunities and services; and parent training on advocating for children with intellectual or developmental disabilities.
 Parents may attend any accredited seminar. - Sensory-Friendly Movie Events.
 Texas Children's Health Plan understands that it may be difficult for children with special health care needs to attend a movie in a theater, where the expectation is that children remain quiet.
 A sensory-friendly film allows children to enjoy a movie without the expectations of a regular movie theater.
 Brighter lighting, lower sound, shorter previews and a welcoming and] accepting environment are provided. - Post Hospitalization Follow-Up Visit Incentive.
 STAR Kids members may receive a gift card for completing a follow-up visit after being hospitalized within 7 to 14 days of discharge.
+Members may request this benefit up to three times per year.
+Restrictions and limitations may apply.